 The kitchen backsplash also plays a huge role in creating the overall tone of the kitchen.
 And for a midcentury modern European kitchen design, glass tiles can be the perfect choice for a natural stone-themed kitchen.

-Plus, since midcentury modern design is based on the idea of bringing nature into your kitchen space, you can add a green potted plant right next to the kitchen island as a final touch.
+Plus, since the midcentury modern design is based on the idea of bringing nature into your kitchen space, you can add a green potted plant right next to the kitchen island as a final touch.